-Gap insurance pays the difference between the balance of a lease or loan on a car and what the vehicle is actually worth if it is declared a total loss.
-Gap insurance, which stands for guaranteed asset protection, pays off the remaining balance owed so that you don't have to make payments on a car that is no longer drivable.
+Gap insurance is an optional type of car insurance coverage that pays the difference between the balance on a car loan or lease and what the vehicle is actually worth if it is declared a total loss.
+Gap insurance ensures you don't have to make payments on a car that is no longer drivable.

 Gap coverage usually only applies when a driver has comprehensive and collision insurance.
 Collision or comprehensive coverage will pay out the car’s value if it’s a total loss, and then gap insurance fills in the rest.

 Imagine you buy a $50,000 car with a down payment of $10,000.
 Three years later, the car is worth $20,000, but you still owe $24,000 on the loan.
 If the car is totaled in an accident or stolen and declared a total loss, your normal insurance policy will pay $20,000, or the car’s actual cash value (ACV), minus your deductible.